 There is evidence that some people have used sporting events as an opportunity to take inappropriate photographs or film footage of young people.
 Staff at UK2learn should be vigilant and any concerns should be reported to senior management.
-UK2learn has a Photography Policy and uses parent consent forms.
+UK2learn requests and records parental permission for use of photographic material via individual parent/student consent forms.